wanhive/hub/docs/HOWTO-ssl.md

 -----------------------------------------------------

-## 5. Sign the Server's CSR with root CA:
+## 5. Sign the Server's CSR with root CA

 * The first time you use your CA to sign a certificate you can use the **-CAcreateserial** option.
 This option will create a file (ca.srl) containing a serial number.
 * You are probably going to create more certificate, and the next time you will have to do that use the **-CAserial** option (and no more **-CAcreateserial**) followed with the name of the file containing your serial number.
-This file will be incremented each time you sign a new certificate.
+This file will be updated each time you sign a new certificate.
 * This serial number will be readable using a browser (once the certificate is imported to a pkcs12 format).
-And we can have an idea of the number of certificate created by a CA.
+And we can have an idea of the number of certificates created by a CA.

 ```
 openssl x509 -req -in server.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out server.crt -days 365 -sha256
 ```

+*This uses ca.crt to sign server.csr, creating server.crt (your signed certificate).*

+*Now you have ca.crt (the trusted root), server.key (server's private key), and server.crt (server's signed certificate).*

-**Verify the certificate:**
+**Verify the certificate.**

 ```
 openssl x509 -in server.crt -text -noout